NVIDIA/cloud-native-docs/gpu-operator/gpu-operator-rdma.rst

    $ helm install --wait --generate-name \
         -n gpu-operator --create-namespace \
         nvidia/gpu-operator \
-        --set driver.rdma.enabled=true --set driver.rdma.useHostMofed=true
+        --set driver.rdma.useHostMofed=true

 Verifying the Installation of GPUDirect with RDMA
 =================================================

 During the installation, the NVIDIA driver daemonset runs an `init container` to wait on the Mellanox OFED (MOFED) drivers to be ready.
-This init container checks for Mellanox NICs on the node and ensures that the necessary kernel symbols are exported MOFED kernel drivers.
+This init container checks for Mellanox NICs on the node and ensures that the necessary kernel symbols are exported by the MOFED kernel drivers.

-After the verfication is complete by the init container, the nvidia-peermem-ctr container is started inside each driver pod.
+If you were required to use the ``driver.rdma.enabled=true`` argument when you installed the Operator, the nvidia-peermem-ctr container is started inside each driver pod after the verification.

 #.
 Confirm that the pod template for the driver daemonset includes the mofed-validation init container and
-   the nvidia-driver-ctr and nvidia-peermem-ctr containers:
+   the nvidia-driver-ctr containers:

    .. code-block:: console